top of page

 Works continued for several years, but Ybl grew too old to see his project finished.

-The consecration of the basilica took place in 1905, and not much later in 1906, Franz Joseph put the keystone on its place.
+The basilica was consecrated in 1905, and shortly after, in 1906, Franz Joseph placed the keystone.

 bottom of page